KISD Elementary Student Handbook

 Emergency Medical Treatment

-If a student should have a medical emergency at school, or a school-related activity, and parent can not be reached; 911 will be called and if needed, student will be transported to nearest hospital.
+If a student should have a medical emergency at school, or a school-related activity, and parent can not be reached; 911 will be called and if needed, student will be transported to the nearest hospital.

 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional issues, or any type of abuse.
 The counselor may also make available information about community resources to address these concerns.
 A student or parent who wishes to meet with the counselor should contact the school at (903) 988-3905.